Training & development

 More information

-Health Education England (HEE) exists for one reason only: to support the delivery of excellent healthcare and health improvement to the patients and public of England.
+NHS Workforce, Training and Education (NHS WT&E) exists for one reason only: to support the delivery of excellent healthcare and health improvement to the patients and public of England.

 Working across the south east, they ensure that the workforce of today and tomorrow has the right numbers, skills, values and behaviours, at the right time and in the right place.
 Read more